 As I went through the college search process with my son, I was constantly amazed at the way numbers are and are not used in the process.
-Everyone talks about student’s GPA, class rank, and test scores and college acceptance rates but no one seemed to know anything about their Expected Financial Contribution (EFC), four-year college graduation rates, or percentage of students receiving non-federal student loans.
+Everyone talks about student’s GPA, class rank, test scores, and college acceptance rates but no one seemed to know anything about their Expected Financial Contribution (EFC), four-year college graduation rates, or percentage of students receiving non-federal student loans.

-So this blog is about numbers and why you might use them and when you might ignore them.
+So this website is about numbers and why you might use them and when you might ignore them.
 It’s about keeping perspective so that families can find the best colleges that meet their needs.
-If you’re just starting the search the process, the following posts will help provide perspective as you start to wade deeper into the college search and admissions frenzy.
+If you’re just starting the search process, the following posts will help provide perspective as you start to wade deeper into the college search and admissions frenzy.

 Unless you are able and willing to pay the full sticker price for college, you need to understand EFC.

 The five I cover in this post can potentially make a significant difference in how much you pay for college.
-And if you don’t take advantage of them by January of the junior year, it’s too late.
+And if you don’t take advantage of them by January of the sophomore year, it’s too late.

 Not all colleges cost the same.
 Ultimately, you can’t go to colleges with better financial aid awards if you don’t apply to them.